Don Brown: Securing the U.S. Power Grid Against Cyber Threats, EMP Risks...

 Absolutely.

-You know, the people in charge were thinking of their own pocket books it seems and advancing that and maybe some ideological uh bents in that whole thing absolutely or the the idea that we were just going to be able to always get everything we need from somewhere else because we print the currency and the whole world wants dollars well yeah yeah it's not going to be that way forever okay so what let's talk about sabotage and
+Or the idea that we were just going to be able to always get everything we need from somewhere else because we print the currency and the whole world wants dollars.

-uh you know domestic terrorism now yes With all the coming across the border, I think that has really heightened the urgency on taking action now.
+With all the coming across the border, I think that has really heightened the urgency on taking action now.

 So out of this bill in Texas, I could talk about Texas.

-So that's getting attention.
+So that is getting attention.

-So I don't think China benefits greatly by knocking out the US economy.
+So I don't think China benefits greatly by knocking out the U.S. economy.

-Now a terrorist, that's a different story.
+Now, a terrorist, that's a different story.

-Someone from Iran, that's that's completely different.
+Someone from Iran, that's completely different.

-But China, I think, can put pain on nation states and has ways to do that and can certainly put pain on.
+But China, I think, can put pain on nation states and has ways to do that and can certainly put pain on nations that are supplying things to China.

 They can put pressure on them in a lot of different ways that way.